 Set an Example

-As a parent, we are our children’s first and closest role model.
+We are our children’s first and closest role models as a parent.
 If we want our children to grow up as confident individuals, we need to be one ourselves.
-This is another “practice what you preach” lesson, but it is true!
+Parents says that This is another “practice what you preach” lesson, but it is true!
 If we don’t promote healthy levels of self-esteem within ourselves, we can’t expect our children to either.
 When they see their mom or dad feel good about themselves, they know how to feel good too.
 Additionally, when you are confident with yourself, you are giving your child the best parent you can be.
 A healthy Mom and Dad are precisely what kids need in the hectic time of growing up.